 - Move slowly in completing any legal separation papers.

 But Dr. Chapman believes that, with God’s love, couples can do the hard work during separation that leads to an ability to show unconditional love to a spouse.
 By choosing to love, husbands and wives can become instruments of God to touch each other’s hearts.

-Establishing boundaries, trusting God and doing the hard work of moving toward reconciliation will not be easy, but they are essential at this point in your marital journey.
+Establishing boundaries, trusting God, and doing the hard work of moving toward reconciliation will not be easy.
+But each of these elements are essential at this point in your marital journey.

 There are no guarantees that separation will prove to be a new beginning in your specific situation.
 But Dr. Chapman offers hope:

 If you or someone you know is in the midst of a marital separation or divorce, and needs Bible-based guidance, the Focus on the Family Help Center counselors are here to listen and pray with you, as well as provide initial guidance and resources to help.
 Call 1-855-771-HELP (4357) Monday through Friday between 6:00 a.m. and 8:00 p.m.
 Mountain time.

 There Is Still Hope for Your Marriage

 You may feel that there is no hope for your marriage and the hurt is too deep to restore the relationship and love that you once had.
 The truth is, your life and marriage can be better and stronger than it was before.
 In fact, thousands of marriages, situations as complex and painful as yours, have been transformed with the help of professionals who understand where you are right now and care deeply about you and your spouse’s future.
 You can restore and rebuild your marriage through a personalized, faith-based, intimate program called, Hope Restored.